-If the proposed $18.5 billion purchase of Unocal by Chinese government-owned China National Offshore Oil Corp.
-(CNOOC) is successful it would mark a turnaround in foreign investment in U.S. energy operations from the steep decline in 2003, according to data released last week by the Energy Information Administration (EIA).
+An $18.5 billion purchase of Unocal by Chinese government-owned China National Offshore Oil Corp.
+(CNOOC) would mark a turnaround in foreign investment in U.S. energy operations from the steep decline in 2003, according to data released by the Energy Information Administration (EIA).

 EIA’s report on foreign investment in U.S. energy assets shows that total direct acquisitions of U.S. energy assets by foreign investors fell to only $2.7 billion in 2003 from $18.5 billion in 2002, $14.2 billion in 2001, $44.1 billion in 2000 (BP-ARCO merger), and a recent peak of $58 billion in 1998 when BP purchased Amoco for $57 billion.